Saad Zaghloul: Exile

 Zaghloul became increasingly active in nationalist movements, and in 1919 he led an official Egyptian delegation (or wafd, the name of the political party he would later form) to the Paris Peace Conference demanding that the United Kingdom formally recognize the independence and unity of Egypt and Sudan (which had been united as one country under Muhammad Ali Pasha).
 Other members of the delegation were Hamad Mahmoud El Bassel Pasha and Abdel Latif Mikabbaty.
 Britain had occupied the country in 1882, and declared it a protectorate at the outbreak of the First World War.
 Though Egypt and Sudan had its own Sultan, parliament and armed forces, it had effectively been under British rule for the duration of the occupation.

 The British in turn demanded that Zaghloul end his political agitation.
 When he refused, they exiled him to Malta, and later to the Seychelles.
 In 1922, he was moved from the Seychelles and was taken to Gibraltar due to ill health arriving there on board HMS Curlew and he was released in 1923.
 They had employed a similar tactic against Egyptian nationalist leader Ahmed Orabi in 1882, whom they exiled to Ceylon.
 At the time of Zaghloul's arrival in the Seychelles, a number of other prominent anti-imperialist leaders were also exiled there, including Mohamoud Ali Shire, the 26th Sultan of the Warsangali, with whom Zaghloul would soon develop a rapport.
 In order to avoid engendering anti-colonial sentiments, the colonial government imposed edicts which censored letters that exiled individuals sent to their family and compatriots back home.
 Zaghloul regularly found a way around these controls.
 He and other prominent exiles employed letter-writing as major non-violent political tools of communication, through which they were able to describe their time in exile beyond the Seychelles.

 Political history

 Zaghloul's absence caused disturbances in Egypt, ultimately leading to the Egyptian Revolution of 1919.

 Upon his return from exile, Zaghloul led the Egyptian nationalist forces.
-The elections of 12 January 1924 gave the Wafd Party an overwhelming majority, and two weeks later, Zaghloul formed the first Wafdist government.
+He began to formulate a strong base amid his return which led to the elections of 12 January 1924 giving the Wafd Party an overwhelming majority, and two weeks later, led to Zaghloul forming the first Wafdist government.
 As P. J. Vatikiotis writes in The History of Modern Egypt (4th ed., pp. 279 ff.):

 Following the assassination on 19 November 1924 of Sir Lee Stack, the Sirdar and Governor-General of the Sudan, and subsequent British demands which Zaghloul felt to be unacceptable, Zaghloul resigned.
 Yet he returned to active politics two years later and, though he never again held the Prime Ministership, he remained an extremely influential figure until his death in 1927.